1867 – 1899

 1895 Age: 28 Built and flew other gliders at Cardross

-1899 Age: 32 Fatally injured in the Hawk on 30th September at Stanford Hall.
+1899 Age: 32 Fatally injured flying the Hawk on 30th September at Stanford Hall, near Market Harborough

-1899 Age: 32 Died on 2nd October before he could try his powered triplane
+1899 Age: 32 Died on 2nd October before he could test his powered triplane

 Percy Pilcher possessed the desire to fly and was convinced that human beings would, some day, do so.
 He was prepared to take the consequences whatever they might be in pursuit of this aim.
 He was far in advance of those at the time who only dreamt of flight for he successfully converted the romantic vision into practical reality.
 His flights during the summer of 1895 near the River Clyde at Cardross inaugurated our conquest of the air.
 Pilcher inspired the Wright brothers and others to take up the challenge and demonstrated to them, almost by default, the need to devise a means of three axis control - the key to powered flight - other than by weight shift.
 At his death he had built a powered aircraft which, when replicated in 2003, albeit with some safety modifications, showed him to have been on the right lines.
 He was an important pioneer in the development of aviation.